 The Hi-C commercials from the mid-1990's that contrasted kids and adults (right down to an adult's idea of a Hi-C commercial vs. a kid's idea).

-The commercials for Kellogg's Frosted Mini Wheats that ran in the early-mid 1990's, which showed conflict between the kids' love of the frosting (with bad "heavy metal" music in the background) and the adults' love of the whole wheat (with boring "adult music" playing in the background).
+The commercials for Kellogg's Frosted Mini Wheats that ran in the early-mid 1990's, such as this one, which showed conflict between the kids' love of the frosting (with bad "heavy metal" music in the background) and the adults' love of the whole wheat (with boring "adult music" playing in the background).
 Noticing a chronological pattern here?

 A '90's Pepsi commercial tried to convey that Pepsi drinkers are cooler than Coke drinkers by giving Coke to a group of teenagers and Pepsi to a group of senior citizens.
 The result was that the teenagers took to sitting around playing chess, while the seniors began skateboarding and dancing.
 The last scene showed an elderly man taking a swig of Pepsi and proclaiming, "This stuff is really radical!"